FrankChen021/bithon/doc/diagnosis/README.md

 # Rationale

-Bithon's agent set up a bi-direction TCP channel to its collector.
+Bithon's agent set up a bidirectional TCP channel to its collector.
 Each instance of collectors can get information from this channel or update information through this channel.

 Over this channel, all messages are in protobuf or SMILE encoded JSON text.
 Which one is used is dependent on the implementations.